Home Our Dogs Puppies Co-Owns Family About Us Info Fun&Games Rescue LINKS

 Orthopedic Foundation for Animals (OFA)

-elbow ratings of any dog listed with the OFA.
-It also has genetic databases
+and elbow ratings of any dog listed with the OFA.
+Just enter the dog's name

-for hip and elbow dysplasia, Autoimmune Thyroiditis, Congenital Cardiac Disease,
+databases for hip and elbow dysplasia, Autoimmune Thyroiditis, Congenital Cardiac

-and Patella Luxation.
+ratings.
 This is a beautifully done site with tons of info.
-Check
+Check out the DNA

-out the DNA section for the latest on canine diseases that can be diagnosed
+section for the latest on canine diseases that can be diagnosed by DNA testing.

 The